ije/html/README.md

 });
 ```

-you also can set it in the client by call the `window.setColorScheme` function:
+You also can set the `color-scheme` in the client by calling the `window.setColorScheme` method:

 ```js
 html({